Back to DNB Tips

 • 89% pass rate at Apollo Group - proves institutional quality matters

-• NMC recognition nearly universal - on paper, DNB equals MD/MS
+• NMC recognition nearly universal - on paper, PG+SS equals MD/MS

 • Teaching job norms relaxed - extra training requirement reduced

-• International recognition advantage - UK, Gulf countries prefer DNB
+• International recognition advantage - UK, Gulf countries prefer PG+SS

-• Corporate sector preference - many private institutions prefer DNB for clinical roles
+• Corporate sector preference - many private institutions prefer PG+SS for clinical roles

 • NMC declared exploitation illegal - stipend withholding, document hostage now actionable